 AN: Welcome to the fourth story in the Guardians of the Universe series.
 If you have not read The Blond Girl, Defender of the Earth and the Companion Connection I strongly urge you to read those first otherwise you will be very lost very quickly.
 To all returning readers, thank you so much for all the awesome support you have given this series!
 This episode was inspired by the Sarah Jane Adventures episode Lost in Time, but I've made a lot of background changes to fill in some plot holes and questions that I had when watching the episode.

 Rose Tyler was nineteen years old and in her second year of university at Cambridge.
 At first glance a stranger wouldn't have noticed anything unusual about Rose Tyler.
 She was of average height, had a toned body from athletic pursuits and wore blue jeans with t-shirts and trainers just like a lot of kids in university.
-It wasn't her motorcycle, friendship with her favorite professor or even her simple approach to her hair and makeup that set her apart.
-Instead it was her knowledge of aliens and her history with different sentient species that set her apart.
+It wasn't her motorcycle, friendship with her favourite professor or even her concurrent degree in physics and computer science that set her apart.
+Instead, it was her knowledge of aliens and her history with different sentient species that made her rather distinct.

-She had first encountered aliens at the age of eleven when an alien being known as the Pied Piper kidnapped children in her area.
-A few years later she was attacked by a living Mona Lisa straight up of its frame.
-Now at nineteen an average month for Rose included dealing with some alien threat to Earth and seeing her alien boyfriend, a time traveling humanoid known simply as the Doctor who had a complicated temporal relationship with her.
+She had first encountered aliens at the age of eleven when an alien being known as the Pied Piper kidnapped children in her area to feed on the fear it caused among parents.
+A few years later she was attacked by a living Mona Lisa straight out of her frame.
+Now at nineteen an average month for Rose included dealing with some alien threat to Earth and seeing her alien significant other: a time travelling humanoid known simply as the Doctor who had a complicated temporal relationship with her.

-Even her last three dates with the Doctor had been calm.
+Even her last three dates with the Doctor had even been calm.
 Renaissance Florence was lovely and beautiful, the Festival of Lights on the planet Simpi VI was stunning and the World Fair in Chicago had remained remarkably alien free.
-Which was why Rose Tyler was now standing in front of a small shop while she held her umbrella in one hand and a letter in the other.
+This was why Rose Tyler was now standing in front of a small shop with her umbrella in one hand and a letter in the other.
 Rose was wearing her crème trench coat and a red knit cap over her loose blonde hair.
 She glanced at the address mentioned in the letter and back at the shop.
 It didn't look like a place in trouble.
-Of course Rose wasn't really expecting it to.
+Of course, Rose wasn't really expecting it to.
 Once again she had doubts bubble to the surface.
 She looked down at the letter again and reread the neat script.

 Dear Miss Tyler,